-Battery Crimes in Illinois
+Battery Lawyer in Chicago

 Although assault and battery are often grouped together in the criminal defense world, battery is actually quite different.
 A person can be charged with battery when they intentionally cause bodily harm to another individual.
 This can manifest itself in a number of different ways, which may affect the severity of the penalties.
-Aggravated battery is a more serious form of the same crime.
+Aggravated battery is a more severe form of the same crime.

 Protecting Your Future & Your Rights